dmial/wit-bit-site-content/post/processing-of-unrecoverable-errors-in-swift.md

 We try to find out and exclude events of the second type as early as possible before code goes to production.
 One of the approaches here is to run some [runtime checks terminating program execution](https://developer.apple.com/documentation/swift/swift_standard_library/debugging_and_reflection) in a debuggable sate and print message with an indication of where in a code the error has happened.

 For example, a programmer may terminate execution if required initializer wasn't provided but was called.
-That will be inevitably noticed and fixed at first test run.
+That will be inevitably noticed and fixed at the first test run.

 ```swift
 required init?(coder aDecoder: NSCoder) {